aralroca/aralroca.com/posts/from-node-to-deno.md

 ## Electron

 With Node.js we can create desktop applications using [Electron](https://github.com/electron/electron).
 Electron uses Chromium as interface to run a web environment.
-But, we can use electron with Deno?
+But, can we use Electron with Deno?
 Are there alternatives?

 <img src="/images/blog-images/55.png" alt="Electron logo" class="center transparent keepcolor" />

 Well, right now Electron is far from being able to be executed under Deno.
 We must look for alternatives.
-So since Deno is made with Rust, we can use [web-view rust bindings](https://github.com/Boscop/web-view) to run Destkop application in Deno.
+Since Deno is made with Rust, we can use [web-view rust bindings](https://github.com/Boscop/web-view) to run Destkop application in Deno.

-This way, we can use the native OS webview.
-And run as many webviews as we want.
+This way, we can use the native OS webview to run as many webviews as we want.

 **Repo**: https://github.com/eliassjogreen/deno_webview